 5-6.
 The TSCTSF uses the Subscription Correlation ID and user-plane node ID in Ntsctsf_TimeSynchronization_ConfigCreate to determine the target UEs and corresponding AF-sessions.
+The TSCTSF uses the parameters (e.g. requested PTP instance type, transport protocol, and PTP profile) in the Ntsctsf_TimeSynchronization_ConfigCreate request to determine suitable DS-TT(s) and corresponding AF-sessions among all AF-sessions that are associated with the Subscription Correlation ID and user-plane node ID in the request.

+The TSCTSF maintains association between list of suitable AF-sessions, corresponding time synchronization configuration, the PTP instance ID in 5GS, PTP instance IDs in each involved DS-TT and NW-TT, and Subscription Correlation ID and user-plane node ID as given in Step 1.

+NOTE 1: The AF-sessions that are not associated with a time synchronization configuration, are available to be selected as suitable AF-sessions in another Ntsctsf_TimeSynchronization_ConfigCreate request.

-The TSCTSF uses the procedures described in clause K.2.2 in TS 23.501 [2] to configure and initialize the PTP instances in the DS-TT(s) and NW-TT.
+The TSCTSF uses the procedures described in clause K.2.2 in TS 23.501 [2] to configure and initialize the PTP instance in the DS-TT(s) and NW-TT.
 The TSCTSF constructs a PMIC to each DS-TT/UE to activate the time synchronization service in DS-TT in respect to the service parameters in the request in Step 1.
 The TSCTSF constructs PMIC(s) and UMIC to NW-TT to activate the time synchronization service in NW-TT in respect to the service parameters in the request in Step 2.

-The TSCTSF interacts with the PCF by triggering a Npcf_PolicyAuthorization_Update request message as described in clause 4.16.5.2.
 Upon reception of responses from each DS-TT and NW-TT, the TSCTSF determines the state of the time synchronization configuration.

-The TSCTSF maintains association between list of AF-sessions, corresponding time synchronization configuration, and Subscription Correlation ID and user-plane node ID as given in Step 1.